 - The manufacturer doesn’t provide warranty information upfront.

-The heater has an additional safety feature that none of the other heaters in the list have–a high limit thermal fuse.
-This is slightly different than overheating protection–it’s more like a one-time use fuse that blows when something is wrong with the heater that could start a fire.
-Once this blows, you’ll have to repair the heater before you can use it again.
+It has an additional safety feature that none of the other models in the list have–a high limit thermal fuse.
+This is slightly different than overheating protection–it’s more like a one-time use fuse that blows when something is wrong with the product that could start a fire.
+Once this blows, you’ll have to repair it before you can use it again.

 - Dimensions: 8 x 6 x 6.8″

 - Weight: 3 lbs.

 - Has a fan-only setting so you can use it without heat if you want.